jason-padilla/MazeGeneratorSolver/README.md

 them by using a depth-frist algorithm.
 The program moves from cell to cell until it reaches a dead end in which it will then go back to a previous location and begin a new path until it reaches its final destination (N,M).

 # :pencil2: What I learned
-  * Practiced Recursion
+  * Used Recursion
-  * Depth-First Aglorithm
+  * Learned Depth-First Aglorithm
+  * Understandment of Breath-First Algorithm
+  * Practice positional grid movement

 # :camera: Screenshots
 Starting Canvas             |  Generated Maze